Steve-Fenton/stevefenton.co.uk/src/pages/blog/2026/04/generative-ai-harms.md

 ## A model concerning utility and harms

-Much of the conversation  around generative AI has been polarized into extremes described as either hype and hate to describe those with a positive or negative view of generative AI.
-We can certainly draw a comparison between pedestrians and motorists in this respect, though how large the minority is when compared the majority is less clear.
+Much of the conversation  around generative AI has been polarized into extremes labelled *hype* and *hate* to describe those with a positive or negative view of generative AI.
+We can certainly draw a comparison between pedestrians and motorists in this respect, though how large the minority is when compared to the majority is less clear.

 In fact, we might imagine the situation before the 1920s, when the motorwagen was a novelty and the true picture of the utility and harms were not yet clear.
 What model could have been used to integrate this new form of transport into society with the least harm?